Volkswagen ID.4 SUV - Range, charging & running costs

 More reviews

-Like other electric models, the ID.4 is more expensive to buy than a petrol or diesel equivalent but you start saving money as soon as you own it.
-There's VED (road tax) exemption and free entry into low emissions zones like the ULEZ boundary in London.
+Like other electric models, the ID.4 is more expensive to buy than a petrol or diesel equivalent but you start saving money as soon as you own it, particularly if you have a home wallbox charger.
+There's VED (road tax) exemption until April 2025, from which point electric cars will have to start paying too.
 Company-car drivers also stand to save money, because Benefit-in-Kind tax is far cheaper for zero-emission models.

 Insurance groups